lucasgmsz/lucasgmsz/README.md

 - 🔭 I’m currently working on developing a hospital management system in my job.
 - ⚡ I’m currently learning Javascript in my free time.
-- 😄 That's it for now, I hope I'm gonna achieve +10 repositories this year.
+- 😄 That's it for now, I hope to get +10 repositories this year.

 <!--
 # Lucas Gomes